PanicStation.org

 What to do now

-- If you rent: contact your landlord/property manager and report a potential structural safety issue.
-Ask for urgent inspection, and ask what they want you to do right now if the room/unit isn’t safe (for example, a temporary relocation plan or an alternate unit).
+• If you rent: contact your landlord or property manager and report a potential structural safety issue.
+Ask for an urgent assessment and ask what immediate safe arrangements are available until the area is checked.

 What can wait

-- You do not need to figure out the cause right now (rot, water leak, termite damage, failed support, construction defect).
+• You do not need to work out the cause right now.

 Important reassurance